Gluten Free Pumpkin Muffins Recipe – Soft & Fluffy!

 - 1 tsp cloves

-- Don’t replace the half and half.
+- Don’t replace the half and half for gluten free pumpkin muffins.
 When you’re using gluten free flour, you want to use half and half or cream instead of milk, because cream has more naturally occurring acid in it.
-This affects the rise of the muffin, and also creates the muffin top we all know and love.
+This affects the rise of the muffin, and creates the muffin top we all know and love.

 - Remember that you want to keep the pumpkin pie spice a bit higher than in non-GF baking.
 It’s all about flavor!